Kaiyrkhan/HCIA-Datacom/Eth-Trunk_MSTP.md

-# Huawei Eth-Trunk and MSTP Configuration on Real Production Device
+# Eth-Trunk and MSTP Configuration in a Production Environment

 **HQ-D1 and HQ-D2**